 Perhaps most tellingly, the positive changes were markedly noticeable to others.
 According to the researchers, “Spouses of the participants in the gratitude group reported that the participants appeared to have higher subjective well-being than did the spouses of the participants in the control group.”

 There’s an old saying that if you’ve forgotten the language of gratitude, you’ll never be on speaking terms with happiness.
-It turns out this isn’t just a u y idea.
+It turns out this isn’t just an idea.
 Several studies have shown depression to be inversely correlated to gratitude.
 It seems that the more grateful a person is, the less depressed they are.
 Philip Watkins, a clinical psychologist at Eastern Washington University, found that clinically depressed individuals showed significantly lower gratitude (nearly 50 percent less) than non-depressed controls.

 Apparently, positive vibes aren’t just for hippies.
 If you want in on the fun, here are some simple things you can do to build positive momentum toward a more happy and fulfilling life:

 - Keep a daily journal of three things you are thankful for.
 This works well first thing in the morning, or just before you go to bed.